- Shell 90.2%

 Windows 1-4 (split panes):

-- Left pane: Empty terminal in the repo directory
+- Top pane: Empty terminal in the repo directory

-- Right pane: Server start command pre-populated (press Enter to execute, selected by default)
+- Bottom pane: Server start command pre-populated (press Enter to execute, selected by default)

 Window 5 (single pane):